hiremasa/ytps/README.md

 $ python simple_preprocessing_gls.py --collect True  --experiment_name sector45
 ```

-<a name="SSetup for Wotan Flatteing & TLS search on new sector"></a>
+<a name="Practice for Wotan Flatteing & TLS search on new sector"></a>
-# 2.2 Practice for Wotan Flatteing & TLS search on new sector
+## 2.2 Practice for Wotan Flatteing & TLS search on new sector
 After runing the below command, you will get transit images like below in ```./output/sector45/tls_images``` directory in this example.

 ```